openebs/website/docs/main/concepts/architecture.md

 ### Volume Data Layer

-OpenEBS Data Engines create a Volume Replica on top of the Storage Layer.
-Volume Replicas are pinned to a node and are created on top of the Storage Layer.
+OpenEBS Data Engines create a Volume Replica on top of the storage layer.
+Volume Replicas are pinned to a node and are created on top of the storage layer.
 The replica can be any of the following:

 - Sub-directory - in case the storage layer used is a filesystem directory
 - Full Device or Partitioned Device - in case the storage layer used is block devices